GoogleCloudPlatform/community/tutorials/getting-started-on-gcp-with-terraform/index.md

 * [An existing SSH key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)
 * [Terraform](https://www.terraform.io/intro/getting-started/install.html)

+This tutorial is written using Terraform 0.12 syntax, if you are using a different version of Terraform some of the syntax will be slightly different.

 ## Create a Google Cloud project

 A default project is often set up by default for new accounts, but you